WWI Belgium Battlefields and War Graves

 -

-Wormhoudt Massacre Site - The barn in which around 100 British soldiers were herded by German SS and murdered.
+Wormhoudt Massacre Site - While this is in France, it is still worth a visit The barn in which around 100 British soldiers were herded by German SS and murdered.
+While this is in France, it is still worth a visit

 -